bluelightning32/vs-lambda/getting-started.md

 or playing in single player mode, Coq must be installed, as explained on the [readme page](readme.md).

+These are the items that are not solely involved with crafting terms:
-Currently the only item in the mod not related to building functions is the enhanced pan.
-The enhanced pan has a 50% greater chance of dropping copper nuggets (about 22.5% total) and a 50% greater chance of dropping sphalerite nuggets (3% total).
-So the early game goal of the mod is to use function application crafting to create the term `(3, 12, 5)`, which is required in the crafting grid recipe for the enhanced pan.
+* Enhanced pan - has a 50% greater chance of dropping copper nuggets (about 22.5% total) and a 50% greater chance of dropping sphalerite nuggets (3% total).
+Needs `(3, 12, 5)` term to craft.
+* Lambda tree seed - grows into a tree with bluelish colored logs.
+It can be used for decoration, or its sap can be processed into term destruction fluid, which is necessary to craft some terms.
+The trees can rarely be found in the world, or the seed can be crafted using a walnut seed and the term `(pair, S)`.
+* Metal glue - can be used to repair tools in the crafting grid.
+Using metal glue on a tool saves the hassle smithing, and repairing a tool overall costs half the metal.
+Requires term `inl 3 :: inr (2, tt) :: nil` to craft.

+The enhanced pan and lambda tree seeds are early game items, because their required terms on the application jig with input terms found in the early game.

+The metal glue is a mid game item.
+Building its term requires both the application jig and destruction jig.
+The destruction jig doesn't work without destruction fluid, which requires a barrel and lambda tree sap to craft.

 ## Function application crafting